Graduate & Professional Student On-Campus Housing

 - Cooperative housing – Some single students choose to live in one of Cornell's cooperative communities.
 While typically home to undergraduate students, some co-ops are also open to graduate and professional students.
 Contact the individual houses about graduate occupancy and current vacancies.

-The application opens at 11:00 am on Tuesday, February 14, 2023 (please note that this is a revised date as it was previously listed as Tuesday, February 7, 2023).
+The application opens at 11am on February 20th.
 Housing applications are accepted on a rolling basis.
-If you do not have access to the Internet, please contact the Housing Office by phone at 607-255-5368.
+If you do not have access to the Internet, please contact Graduate Housing by phone at 607-255-9764.
 If you have a specific housing need due to a disability, please first register with Student Disability Services (SDS).
 Occupancy limits: Please note that Cornell's family/partner units can accommodate two to four people.
 No more than two adults are permitted per unit.

 Maplewood Apartments is a new community that opened in 2019 in partnership with Greystar, a developer that specializes in creating and managing great residential communities.
 Located close to campus and grocery/dining options, Maplewood Apartments makes graduate living fit your lifestyle.
 Their fully furnished studio to four-bedroom apartments and townhouses come with all utilities included, personal bathrooms for every resident, and a private washer and dryer in each apartment.
 The community also permits pets and has a free fitness center on-site.